chef/omnitruck/README.md

 ## Poller

-`./poller` is a tool that populates a cache with information about the available versions of Chef packages.
+`./poller` is a tool that populates a Redis cache with information about the available versions of Chef Software, Inc. packages.
 In production is runs every 5 minutes with a cron job.

-It polls <https://bintray.com/chef> and creates files named `$channel\$project-manifest.json` under the configured metadata directory.

 ## Version Resolution